 Our Delaware invoice factoring programs have helped a variety of industries with their cash flow.
 Below are just a few of the industries we’ve worked with.

 |Staffing Agencies||Many More|

-With a population of around 900,000 and a size of only just over 2,000 square miles, Delaware is a small state – but it’s one not to miss.
-“The First State” is situated on a peninsula that borders the Delaware Bay, the Delaware River and the Atlantic Ocean.
+With a population of around 900,000 and a size of only just over 2,000 square miles, Delaware is a small state – but it’s not one to miss.
+“The First State” is situated on a peninsula that borders the Delaware Bay, the Delaware River, and the Atlantic Ocean.
 The climate is moderate year-round, with mild summers and cold winters.
-The area is known for is agriculture, including soybeans, corn, and milk, its fishing industry, and its manufactured goods such as chemicals, rubber and plastic products, paper products and more.
+The area is known for its agriculture, including soybeans, corn, and milk, its fishing industry, and its manufactured goods such as chemicals, rubber and plastic products, paper products and more.
 Modern attractions, a rich history, and friendly, welcoming people make Delaware an intriguing place to live or visit for many different types of people.

 Delaware is the oldest state in the US, and its historical and cultural highlights mean that it has plenty to offer visitors.
 The Dutch first settled here in 1631 and their culture still lingers today in the coastal towns of New Castle and Lewes.
 In 1664, England assumed authority over the original Dutch settlement and renamed it New Castle, forming the first capital of Delaware and making it an important seaport for years.
 Delaware was part of Pennsylvania during the late 1600s until William Penn gave the colonists their own assembly.
 Dover and Wilmington were both developed shortly after that, and this tiny state played a number of major roles in shaping America.